 Plains All American Reports First-Quarter 2023 Results; Reaffirms 2023 Guidance

-/EIN News/ -- HOUSTON, May 05, 2023 (GLOBE NEWSWIRE) -- Plains All American Pipeline, L.P.
-(Nasdaq: PAA) and Plains GP Holdings (Nasdaq: PAGP) today reported first-quarter 2023 results and reaffirmed 2023 guidance as highlighted below:
+HOUSTON, May 05, 2023 (GLOBE NEWSWIRE) -- Plains All American Pipeline, L.P.
+PAA and Plains GP Holdings PAGP today reported first-quarter 2023 results and reaffirmed 2023 guidance as highlighted below:

 First-Quarter Results